-NCHU Short-Term Visiting ID - Application Information
+NCHU Short-Term Visiting Scholar's ID Card - Application Information

 - Applicant Qualification: With an NCHU staff member as the guarantor, scholars or researchers from foreign partner universities staying for seven days or longer can apply for a temporary ID card.

 - Applications: Visitors can submit their applications to the office of International Affairs, NCHU.
 Applications can also be entrusted to an NCHU faculty/staff member.